-- 1. I am the Chief Financial Officer of Town of Astatula which is a local governmental entity of the State of Florida; - 2.
-Town of Astatula adopted Ordinance No. 2007-B implementing an impact fee; and - 3.
-Town of Astatula has complied and, as of the date of this Affidavit, remains in compliance with Section 163.31801, Florida Statutes.
+- I am the Chief Financial Officer of the Town of Astatula which is a local governmental entity of the State of Florida; - 2.
+The governing body of the Town of Astatula adopted Ordinance No. 2007-B and Ordinance 2020-11 implementing an impact fee; and - The Town of Astatula has complied and, as of the date of this Affidavit, remains in compliance with Section 163.31801, Florida Statutes.